PaulApivat/paulapivat/content/post/thai_dishes_project/index.md

     ' '.join(cell) for cell in df_table['Thai name']]
 ```

-After we've scrapped all the data and converted from `dictionary` to `data frame`, we'll write to CSV to prepare for data cleaning in R (note: I saved the csv as thai_dishes.csv, but you can choose a different name).
+After we've scrapped all the data and converted from `dictionary` to `data frame`, we'll write to CSV to prepare for data cleaning in R (**note**: I saved the csv as thai_dishes.csv, but you can choose a different name).

 ### Data_Cleaning

 Data cleaning is typically non-linear.
-I'll manipulate the data to explore, then learn *about* the data and see that certain aspects need cleaning or, in some cases, re-scraping back in Python altogether.
-The difference in how columns `a1` and `a6` were created above stems from **missing data** found during exploration and cleaning.
+I'll manipulate the data to explore, learn *about* the data and see that certain things need cleaning or, in some cases, going back to Python to re-scrape.
+The columns `a1` and `a6` were scraped differently from other columns due to **missing data** found during exploration and cleaning.

-Certain words were hyperlink and simply using `.find(text=True)` wasn't working how I needed, so a slight adjustment was made.
+For certain links, using `.find(text=True)` did not work as intended, so a slight adjustment was made.

 `R` is my tool of choice for cleaning the data.

-Here are other more *minor* cleaning tasks:
+Here are other cleaning tasks:

 - Changing column names (snake case)